philc/book-notes/stillness in the key - ryan holiday.md

   * No matter what you think of evidence, faith and belief are powerful forces.
   * "This is about rejecting the tyranny of our intellect, and our immediate observational experience, and accepting something bigger, something beyond ourselves."
+* Enter relationships (chap 17)
+  * "There is no enjoying the possession of anything valuable unless one has someone to share it with." - Seneca
+  * "It is true that relationships take time.
+They also expose and distract us, cause pain, and cost money.
+We are also nothing without them."
+  * "A solitary existence is terribly misguided."
+People trade relationships for self-sufficiency, or extreme dedication to their calling.
+  * "Who is there who would wish to be surrounded by all the riches in the world and enjoy every abundance in life and yet not love or be loved by anyone?" - Cicero.
+  * Connection requires surrender -- a willingness to be part of a greater whole.
+  * Relationships and responsibility enhance every career, rather than starve it.
+Anything else is a myth.
+  * "The notion that isolation, that total self-driven focus, will get you to a supreme state of enlightenment is not only incorrect, it misses the obvious: Who will even care that you did all that?
+Your house might be quieter without kids and it might be easier to work longer hours without someone waiting for you at the dinner table, but it is a hollow quiet and an empty ease."
+  * "Stillness is for other people."
+* "Conquer your anger" (chap 18)
+  * Love, gratitude, and purpose are cleaner fuel for success than anger.
+  * On Michael Jordan's use of anger: "Could it have actually been a parasitic by-product that prevented him from enjoying what he accomplished?
+(Tom Brady wins a lot without being mean or angry.)"
+  * Success via anger tends to prevent you from enjoying it along the way.
+  * Believes people who are driven by anger are not happy, nor still.
+* All is one (chap 19)
+  * The Greeks on the dependence between people: "they believes that each person on this planet had an important role to play."
+  * Mitfreude -- the active wishing of goodwill to other people (vs. schadenfreude)
+  * Everyone feels similar feelings as you about something
+    * "no one is alone, in suffering or in joy.
+Down the street, across the ocean, in another language, someone else is experiencing nearly the exact same thing.
+It has always been and always will be thus."
+    * "You can even use this to connect more deeply with yourself and your own life.
+The moon you're looking at tonight is the same moon you looked at as a scared young boy or girl, it's the same you'll look at when you're older -- in moments of joy and in pain -- and it's the same that your children will look at in their own moment sand their own lives."
+* The domain of the body (chap 20)
+  * "Around noon he'd stop in to say hello to his wife for the first time --believing all his life that the secret to a happy marriage was that spouses should not see each other before noon."
+(Churchill)
+  * Churchill took up bricklaying and oil painting as hobbies to shift his mind away from his over-stressed primary faculties.
+  * "Life does that to us.
+It kicks our ass.
+Everything we work for can be taken away."
+      * How do you handle the stress of the whiplash?
+Love the discipline you know and let it support you.
+  * Churchill himself would write that every prophet must be forced into the wilderness --where they undergo solitude, deprivation, reflection, and meditation.
+It's from this physical ordeal he said that "psychic dynamite" is made.
+When Churchill was recalled, he was ready.
+He was rested.
+He could see what no one else could or would.
+Everyone else cowered in fear of Hitler, but Churchill did not."
+* Say no (chap 21)
+  * The many ways in which we must learn to say no:
+    * No, I'm not available
+    * No, that sounds great but I'd rather not
+    * No, I'm going to wait and see
+    * No, I don't like that idea
+    * No, I don't need that -- I'm going to make due with what I have
+    * No, because if I said yes to you, I would have to say yes to everyone
+  * "Always think about what you're really being asked to give.
+Because the answer is often a piece of your life, usually in exchange for something you don't even want.
+Remember, that's what time is.
+It's your life, it's your flesh and blood, that you can never get back."
+* Take a walk (chap 22)
+  * "When Martin Luther King Jr. was a seminary student at Crozer, he took an hour walk each day through the campus woods to 'commune with nature'."
+  * Walking is a deliberate exercise in peace.
+  * Be present; get lost; go slowly; be unreachable.
+  * "Walk away from the thoughts that need to be walked away from."
+  * "This isn't about burning calories or getting your heart rate up.
+On the contrary, it's not about anything.
+It is instead just a manifestation, an embodiment of the concepts of presence, of detachment, of emptying th emind, of noticing and appreciating the beauty of the world around you."